 Industrial cleaner Commercial cleaner

-Industrial cleaners clear up after fires, floods and at crime scenes and road accidents.
+Industrial cleaners clear up after fires, floods, crime scenes and road accidents.
 They also work in factories and power stations.

 1. Entry requirementsThere are no set entry requirements, but previous cleaning experience would be useful.